mattleblanc/db/_posts/2017-02-24-P01-Hello-World.md

 <br>
 Let's see how it goes.
 Just to make this pretty, I'll add a quote:

-<blockquote>Life is short and we have never too much time for gladdening the hearts of those who are travelling the dark journey with us.
-Oh be swift to love, make haste to be kind.
+<blockquote>"Life is short and we have never too much time for gladdening the hearts of those who are travelling the dark journey with us.
+Oh be swift to love, make haste to be kind."
 <cite>Henri Frederic Amiel</cite></blockquote>

 This will be a really tough ride.
 As hard as it will be, I'll do my best and be kind to those around me.
 Thanks for your time.

+***
+PS: Art is by k04sk: [DA](http://k04sk.deviantart.com/art/Path-333698884)